 Knife (s): since you never know when you'll need to cut something (or someone), Sgt.
 Slaughter always carries a knife in the field.
 Made from m.s.
 13 metals, the Sarge's blade lets him hack through items of like strength, and allows him to inflict +2 slashing damage in melee.

-Semi-Automatic Pistol (a): though he prefers to dish out damage in hand to hand combat by far, Sgt.
+Sidearm (a): though he prefers to dish out damage in hand-to-hand combat by far, Sgt.
 Slaughter does carry arms.
 This hand cannon inflicts his Agility +4 damage when firing a single shot, or his Agility +5 damage when firing a small burst of ammunition.

 Boxing (s): tough as nails, Sgt.
 Slaughter can throw down with the best of them.
 In personal combat, the man can divide his pre-card play action score between two unarmed melee attacks, the second of which will occur as a contingent action.

 Guns (a): one of many talents that the Sarge picked up in his own boot camp, this skill represents his ability to wield most firearms in battle.
 Whether it be a standard, semi-automatic, or fully automatic rifle or pistol, Sgt.
 Slaughter may fire it at a reduced difficulty level.